ConorGilesDoran/UCD_BHLS_Thesis/README.md

 sessionInfo for parts 1 and 2-4 can also be viewed.

-Due to file size  limitations (25MB), full DE results could not be uploaded to GitHub but can shared upon request.
+Due to file size  limitations (25MB), full DE results could not be uploaded to GitHub but can be shared upon request.